Campbell-Muscle-Lab/GelBox/app/website/pages/tutorial/start_new_analysis/start_new_analysis.md

 You can now zoom into the lane of interest by using the mouse's scroll wheel or changing the mouse cursor mode to MATLAB's zoom-in feature.
 This feature appears on the top right corner of the image axes.
 It is hidden, but it appears as you hover over the image.

 The next step is to draw an ROI box for analysis.
-Box controls are placed above the image axes, shown in red rectangle.
+Box controls are placed above the image axes, shown in red the rectangle.

 <a href="media/new_box.png" target="_blank">![New box](media/new_box.png)</a>